Hensel's lemma for the norm principle for spinor groups: Gille's, Knebusch's, and Scharlau's norm principles

 We will use the term "spinor norm" not only for quadratic forms, but in general for elements in the kernel of the map $H^1(K,\mu_2)\to H^1(K,Spin(A,\sigma))$ for any central simple $K-$algebra with orthogonal involution $\sigma$.

-\begin{rema} It is known that for any semisimple adjoint linear algebraic group of classical type $G$ over a number field $K$, the group $G(K)/R$ is trivial (see \cite{8}).
-Therefore, by Theorem \ref{7}, the norm principle holds for all classical semisimple algebraic groups over number fields. \end{rema}
+\begin{rema} It is known that for any semisimple adjoint linear algebraic group of classical type $G$ over a number field $K$, the group $G(K)/R$, the group of $R$-equivalence classes of the $K$-points of $G$, is trivial (\cite[Corollaire III.4.2]{8} and \cite[page~1]{1000}).
+Therefore, by Theorem \ref{7}, the norm principle holds for all classical semisimple linear algebraic groups over number fields. \end{rema}